Inplace Access to the Surface Code Y Basis: Circuit Construction

 In previous work, measuring a surface code qubit in the Y basis required increasing the size of the patch, in order to move twists without letting them get too close to each other~\cite{brown2017surfacetwists,bombin2021logical,chamberland2022universal}.
 My goal for this paper was to move the twists without resizing the patch.
 This requires the twists to travel diagonally across the patch, without compromising the code distance of the circuit.

-The simplest circuit I found for moving a twist diagonally is summarized in \fig{bulk_diagonal_twist}.
+The first circuit I found for moving a twist diagonally is summarized in \fig{bulk_diagonal_twist}.
 However, although that circuit is simple, it isn't efficient.
-After the twist moves through the diagonal, the surface code cycle has to wait while the data qubits are moved to close the gap created by the twist's passage.
+It forces the surface code cycle to wait, while the data qubits are moved using two layers of swap gates.
+It would be far better to somehow merge the motion into the surface code cycle, to reduce the amount of extra noise incurred during the transition.

-Finding a good circuit implementing the twist movement is difficult.
-The circuit has to measure all stabilizers of the input patch.
-The circuit has to change the boundary type of the patch.
-The circuit has to prepare all stabilizers of the output patch.
-The circuit has to orient and order operations carefully.
-As an example, note that the distance of the spacelike Y error (see \fig{logical_error_paths}) is halved if two-qubit gates are pointed towards the crossing twist (instead of along it) during the middle two layers of the surface code cycle.
-The tactics I used to find satisfying circuits are summarized in \app{the_struggle}.